wahlencraft/pico-alarm-clock/README.md

 Editing an alarm works a lot like setting the clock.
 With some differences:
 - You can not specify seconds
-- You can specify song.
+- Song (`So`).
 This is what sound the alarm will make.
 Use the R button to increment song and M button to listen to it (not yet implemented).
-- Activate: Toggle active status of this alarm.
+- Activate (`Act`): Toggle active status of this alarm.
 The LED will be on if the alarm is on and off if the alarm is off.
-When creating a new alarm is is by default on.
+When creating a new alarm is it by default on.
+- Delete (`dEL`): Exit and delete the current alarm.
+Confirm deletion with R, abort with L or M.

 Note that when exiting from `done`, you will always get to the first alarm `AL: 0`.
 This is because the list of alarms will always be in chronological